-Writing a great Summary
+Writing a great introduction

-Great summaries can be short or long, professional or personal, comprehensive or concise, etc. The only thing to really avoid is a vague summary.
+Great summaries can be short or long, professional or personal, comprehensive or concise, etc. The only thing to really avoid is a vague introduction.
 This is your introduction to the network, so put your best foot forward.

 Introduction sentence: Where do you currently work or what are you currently studying?
 If you're currently seeking employment, share the industries you're exploring.